A Shaun the Sheep Movie: Farmageddon: Video game

 An updated version of the previously released Home Sheep Home games, entitled Home Sheep Home: Farmageddon Party Edition, was released on Nintendo Switch and Steam in October 2019.
 It was released in Japan in August 2020 by Greenlight Games.
 It was also released on PS4 and Xbox in 2023.
 This version contains a party mode that offers several minigames to play against other players, all hosted by Lu-La.

 Sequel

 A sequel, titled Shaun the Sheep: The Beast of Mossy Bottom, was confirmed to be in development on 7 May 2025.
-The film is to be directed by Steve Cox and Matthew Walker, and written by Mark Burton and Giles Pilbrow.
-It will be released in 2026, distributed by Sky Cinema in the United Kingdom and StudioCanal elsewhere.
+The film was directed by Steve Cox and Matthew Walker, and written by Mark Burton and Giles Pilbrow.
+It was released on 18 September 2026, distributed by Sky Cinema in the United Kingdom, GKIDS in the United States, and StudioCanal elsewhere.